peerkar/liferay-gsearch/liferay-gsearch-workspace/modules/gsearch-open-nlp/README.md

 * persons
 * dates

-Be aware that this plugin is currently depending on Capitalized words when identifying persons and locations.
+Be aware that this plugin has currently some limitations:
+1. Capitalization: persons and locations in the search phrase need to be capitalized.
 For example "What happens in Helsinki" works but "What happens in helsinki" not.
+1. English: persons identification works only for english names.

 ## Open NLP Clause Condition Handler and Configuration Variables

 Example clause configuration using the `open_nlp` handler.

-In the clause configuration below,  the `clauses` are applied only if either person data `Petteri` or `Karttunen` is extracted from users' keywords.
-The complete persons metadata is used then to query the assetTagNames field:

 ```
 {
-  "description": "Example for using Open NLP condition handler and configuration variables: if 'Petteri' or 'Karttunen' is extracted as persons data in the keyword, the clause is applied.",
+  "description": "Example for using Open NLP condition handler and configuration variables: if 'Steve Jobs'  is extracted as persons data in the keyword, the clause is applied.",
   "enabled": true,
   "conditions": [
     {
       "handler_name": "open_nlp",
       "occur": "must",
       "configuration": {
-        "match_property": "persons",
+        "match_property": "person",
         "match_type": "any",
         "match_values": [
-          "Petteri",
-          "Karttunen"
+          "Steve Jobs"
         ]
       }
     }